reuk/wayverb/docs_source/conclusion.md

 On reflection, it appears that the scope of the project was too large, which in turn meant that none of the research goals were satisfactorily achieved.
-The majority of the project's duration was spent implementing the program, which meant that when functional issues (like the reverb time mismatch) were discovered during testing, there was no time to attempt a fix.
+The majority of the time spent on the project was given to implementing the program, which meant that when functional issues (like the reverb time mismatch) were discovered during testing, there was no time to attempt a fix.
 Additionally, much more testing would be necessary in order for a comprehensive view of the program to be given, but again this was not possible.

 In its current state, Wayverb is unsuitable for use in creative contexts.
 However, it provides open-source implementations of three different acoustic